michal4132/libesphttpd/README.md

-# Libesphttpd intro
+# Libesphttpd

 Libesphttpd is a HTTP server library for the ESP8266/ESP32.
 It supports integration in projects running under the non-os and FreeRTOS-based SDK.
 Its core is clean and small, but it provides an extensible architecture with plugins to handle a flash-based compressed read-only filesystem for static files, a tiny template engine, websockets, a captive portal, and more.

-# TODO
+# FORK

--fix ESP8266 WIFI Functions
+This fork aims to bring support ESP8266.

 # Examples